effinrich/NX-Portal-POC/README.md

 Libraries are shareable across libraries and applications.
 They can be imported from `@phc-portal/mylib`.

-## Development server
+## Development api

-Run `nx serve my-app` for a dev server.
+Run `nx serve my-app` for a dev api.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding